microshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 **3.** Make sure your cluster is turned on.
 Make sure the box indicated with a green arrow is checked.

 br>
 **4.** The record types are marked with the blue arrows.
 The source record type is where the device cluster’s data is coming from.
 The target record type is the name under which your data from the device clusters will be stored.
 The naming convention works where the the first part of the rectype details who made the naming convention.
 So for example, if Comcast owned the record type, their source record type would be com.comcast.environment.
 The unpacked label for the target rectype details that the data has been decrypted, which is very important for when you call on the rectype to be represented in your dashboard.
-As of right now, Microshare® is the only source of naming the client’s rectypes, but the ability for clients to create their own naming conventions exists.
+As of right now, Microshare is the only source of naming the client’s rectypes, but the ability for clients to create their own naming conventions exists.

 ##### <!> Please make sure to follow the [RecType best practices](./#3-set-the-right-rectype) ! <!>